Econ 101 - Microeconomics » Winter 2022 » iVAT Chapter 1

 Even though microeconomics and macroeconomics are separate fields of study within economics, what is an example of how the two separate fields can affect each other?

-Unemployment, which is primarily a topic studied under macroeconomics, can impact aggregate demand, which is a topic relegated primarily to microeconomics.
+D. Inflation, which is primarily a topic studied under microeconomics can impact aggregate demand, which is a topic relegated primarily to microeconomics.

 Question #7